yandex-cloud/docs/en/vpc/operations/enable-ddos-protection.md

 To enable DDoS protection:

----
+{% list tabs %}

-**[!TAB Management console]**
+- Management console

   You can enable protection from DDoS attacks when  [creating](../../compute/quickstart/quick-create-linux) a virtual machine and reserving public IP addresses.

   ## Enabling DDoS protection when creating a virtual machine

   When configuring the network on a new virtual machine, select the automatically assigned public IP address or select an address from the list of reserved addresses.

   After selecting the address, select the **DDoS protection** option.

   ## Enabling DDoS protection when reserving IP addresses

   To reserve a protected static IP address:

   1. Open the **Virtual Private Cloud** section in the folder where you want to reserve the address.
   1. Go to the **IP addresses** tab.
   1. Click **Reserve address**.
   1. Select the availability zone where you want to reserve the address.
   1. Select **DDoS protection**
   1. Click **Reserve address**.

----
+{% endlist %}